orycho/Intro/README.md

 (This is so short that even the cheatsheet.pdf in docs is more in depth.)

-All statements are terminated by a semicolon (except modules, but those are not implemented yet).
+* All statements are terminated by a semicolon (except modules, but those are not implemented yet).
-Single line comments begin with a pound sign (hastag) # Multiline comments are like in C, from  /* to */
+* Single line comments begin with a pound sign (hastag) #
+* Multiline comments are like in C, from  /* to */
+* lexically scoped

 All values in Intro are just written out, each built in type has distinct syntax.

-Simple types:
+Simple types (re expessions represented by a single literal):
 * Booleans can be: <pre>true, false</pre>
 * Strings are in quotes: <pre>"some string", "abc"</pre>
+* String interpolation: any occurence of ${id}, for some variable identifier id, inside the string is replaced with a string representing the value of 'id'.
+For instance an integer variabela with value 123 would turn
+<pre>"the value is ${a}!!!"</pre>
+into the output
+<pre>the value is 123!!!</pre>
+All types can be turned to strings, but for functions and generators the output is simply "function" and "generator" respectively.
 * Integers consist of only digits: <pre>0, 123, 400246</pre>
 * Reals have at least one dot between digits: <pre>.0, 1.23, 2360897.</pre>

-Compound types:
+Compound types (require expressions with arbitrary many literals):
 * Functions begin with the keyword "fun" followed by a list of comma separated identifiers in parentheses (parameters) followed by <pre>-></pre> and the body.
 They must end on a return or return  like statement, and are terminated with the keyword end:
 <pre>fun(a,b,x)->return a*x+b; end</pre>